 Fabbrica is a sans serif typeface inspired by the industrial production world, from which it takes a functional, utilitarian aesthetic while maintaining a distinctive elegance.

-In this landscape, Fabbrica shows its technical engineered nature, sitting comfortably in a place where uniqueness and functionality found their balance.
-Geometry does not necessarily mean simple.
+In this picture, Fabbrica shows its technical engineered nature, sitting comfortably in a place where uniqueness and functionality found their balance.
+Geometry does not necessarily mean simplicity.
 And complexity does not necessarily affect usability.
-In an effort to not compromise distinctiveness for neutrality, this is how the project brings up its own character.
+Trying not to compromise distinctiveness for neutrality, this is how the project brings up its own character.